Pornography has never been more accessible.

 The sheer volume of pornographic content now available online is staggering, 40 million US adults regularly visited porn websites in 2022.

-As the prevalence of pornographic content and the numbers of those who view pornography have grown, there has been a significant amount of research conducted by the scientific and medical communities to better understand pornography’s impact.
+As the prevalence of pornographic content and the number of those who view pornography has grown, there has been a significant amount of research conducted by the scientific and medical communities to understand pornography’s impact better.

 What these studies have revealed is troubling.
 Exposure to pornography is formative, lasting, and unhealthy.
 In this post, we will provide a high-level overview of what porn does to your brain.